bitpaket/docs/docs/api/objects.md

 Delete operation requires **SECRET KEY**.
 Without secret key provided, termination will not be possible.

 > **Note**: It's recommended to keep DELETE requests in backend system and not expose to end users.

+## COPY Operation

+Copy operation can be set to overwrite so that any target found will be replaced with source.

+> **Note**: It's recommended to keep COPY requests in backend system and not expose to end users.